NEWS | SCREENINGS | SHOWS

 October-November 2016 Barbican pedal-powered installation

-The work takes inspiration from William Morris’s ‘ecotopian’ romance News From Nowhere, to consider similarities and resonances between Morris’s visions for a future London and Organiclea, a food-growing co-operative on the edge of Epping Forest.
+The work takes inspiration from William Morris’s ‘ecotopian’ romance News From Nowhere, to consider similarities and resonances between Morris’s visions for a future London and Organiclea, a food-growing co-operative in the Waltham Forest, the Borough where Morris spent much of his childhood.
 Weaving together hand-processed 16mm and digital footage, the work portrays the politics and poetics of this community, also acting as dreamspace as gardeners imagine their own versions of a utopian future London from the vantage point of the present.

 Find more details on the residency here: